HDA - Key Skills

 3. Discussion: Session for reflection between the all tutors involved in the workshop.

-You can find the self-study unit in the Moodlekurs HDA Tutor_innenqualifizierungen..
+You can find the self-study unit in the Moodlekurs HDA ''Just be a tutor!''..
 You are welcome to self-inscript.

 The practical- oriented workshop takes approximately 1.5 hours and topics within the subject tutor skills framework.
 The workshop is planned from scratch every semester to meet the specific needs of the participants.

-Are you also interested in our other tutor*in qualifications?
-You can also qualify as an orientation week tutor (orientation week tutor) and mentor or support our study projects as a team tutor.
-The study techniques contain useful tips for your successful studies
+Are you also interested in our other tutor qualifications?
+You can also train with us to become a trainer in key skills or support our study projects as a team tutor.